OUR HISTORY

 Photo © Vogue-Condé Nast

-1987, Olivier's Tribute to André Laug Through Softer, Feminine Designs
+1987, Olivier's Tribute to André Laug

 From the vast collection of sketches left by André Laug, the founder's successor, Olivier, developed a collection marked by a softer look with delicate femininity.
-He announced a line similar to their prêt-à-porter, dedicated to the late French designer: "André was an extraordinary creative, a man with an enormous dignity and an extreme sense of respect toward others," he told Vogue, who interviewed him for their March issue.
+He announced a line similar to prêt-à-porter, dedicated to the late French designer: "André was an extraordinary creative, a man with an enormous dignity and an extreme sense of respect toward others," he told Vogue, who interviewed him for their March issue.
 Meanwhile the brand began establishing itself in the Middle-East.

 Photo © Vogue-Condé Nast